Are All Bees Honey-Makers?

 The simple answer to this question is no, not all bee species make honey.
-There’s actually only one type of bee that makes the honey which we benefit from.
+There’s actually only one type of bee that makes the honey that we benefit from.
 That bee is the Apis mellifera, also known as the European honeybee.

 Honeybees live in large colonies, often containing between 20,000 and 60,000 individuals.
 The colony consists of one queen, workers, and male drones.
 Each bee has an important role within the colony, whether it’s gathering resources or caring for the young.